jritsema/notemark/README.md

 - `$ npm install` to install tooling
 - `$ npm run build` to build
 - `$ npm run watch` to rebuild when jsx files change

+Future things to consider:

+- replace npm-based build system with webpack (need to learn more about this)
+- replace nw.js (node-webkit) with the [Electron Framework](https://github.com/atom/electron)
+- add a more sophisticated messaging design using [flux](https://github.com/facebook/flux) or even [RxJS](https://reactive-extensions.github.io/RxJS/)
+- add more features